ydalosa/sylvain69780.github.io/_posts/2021-06-05-dihedral-angle-and-the-spider-slider-puzzle.md

 ![preview](https://johnrausch.com/PuzzlingWorld/images/fig093.gif)

-My illustration using Shadertoy
+Illustration using Shadertoy

 <iframe width="640" height="360" frameborder="0" src="https://www.shadertoy.com/embed/slfSRj?gui=true&t=0&paused=false&muted=false" allowfullscreen></iframe>

 The Wikipedia page about the [Rhombic dodecahedron](https://en.wikipedia.org/wiki/Rhombic_dodecahedron) mention that $\arccos(\frac{1}{3})$ is the acute angles on each face.

-## Verification of the calculation of the acute angle
+## Exercice to verify the acute angle

 This angle is needed to calculate the postition of the holes and pins of the puzzle.